Vehrik/FarOut/Characters/3-Traits.md

-    Multiple sources of Boost do add to eachother, but they must come from different Creatures, items or similar; it is not enough that you have two Traits that boost the same Core.
+    Multiple sources of Boost do add to eachother, but they must come from different Creatures, items or similar; it is not enough that you have two Mutations that boost the same Core.
 A single Core may not be Boosted by more than 5.

     For every 5 points of Boost a Creature receives, the gain 1 point of Burden.